nosqlbench/nosqlbench-docs/site/content/docs/drivers/dsegraph.md

 ## YAML Format

-The YAML file for a DSE Graph activity has one or more logical yaml documents, each separted by tree dashes: --- the standard yaml document separator.
+The YAML file for a DSE Graph activity has one or more logical yaml documents, each separated by tree dashes: --- the standard yaml document separator.
 Each yaml document may contain a tags section for the purpose of including or excluding statements for a given activity: